FAQ: How do I cite a play in APA citation style?

 More Examples

-- Academic Writer -APA (Shapiro Library Database): The ultimate source on APA style.
+- Academic Writer -APA (Shapiro Library Database) This link opens in a new window: The ultimate source on APA style.
 It contains quick guides and tutorials on APA style, tools for planning research projects, citation management, and more.

 Disclaimer